mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

     def __init__(self,
         (...)
-        self.initial_positions = initial_positions
-        if self.seed is not None:
-            np.random.seed(self.seed)
-        self.nondimensionalize_units_1()
         self.define_box()
         self.populate_box()

 .. label:: end_InitializeSimulation_class

 Test the code
 -------------

-Let us test the *InitializeSimulation* class to make sure that it does what is expected, i.e. that it does create a simulation box of desired size and attribute positions to the atoms.
+Let us test the *InitializeSimulation* class to make sure that it does what is expected, i.e. that it does create atoms that are located within the box boundaries along all 3 dimensions of space:

-.. label:: start_test_InitializeSimulation_class
+.. label:: start_test_3a_class

 .. code-block:: python